-Section 311 of the CWA regulates the discharge of oils or petroleum products to waters of the United States and requires the development and implementation of a spill prevention control and countermeasures plan to minimize the potential for oil discharges.
+Section 311 of the CWA regulates the discharge of oils or petroleum products to waters of the United States and requires the development and implementation of a spill prevention, control, and countermeasure plan to minimize the potential for oil discharges.
 Currently, each facility implements a site-specific plan.
 This section of the CWA was significantly amended by the Oil Pollution Act of 1990, which has as its primary objective the improvement of responses to oil spills.
+On July 17, 2002, EPA issued the new final rule for 40 CFR Part 112, "Oil Pollution Prevention and Response; Non-Transportation-Related Onshore and Offshore Facilities," in the Federal Register.
+The rule contains significant changes in the requirements for spill prevention, control, and countermeasure plans, including how the plans are prepared, reviewed, and certified, and what information must be included in the plans.
+Existing plans must be amended as necessary to bring them into compliance with rule revisions.